hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520201v2-reasoning-is-not-all-you-need-examining-llms-for-multi-turn-mental-h.md

 ---
 layout: default
-title: Reasoning Is Not All You Need: Examining LLMs for Multi-Turn Mental Health Conversations
+title: "Reasoning Is Not All You Need: Examining LLMs for Multi-Turn Mental Health Conversations"
 ---

 # Reasoning Is Not All You Need: Examining LLMs for Multi-Turn Mental Health Conversations